deleeuwblue/deleeuwblog/_posts/2023-5-11-Watson-Studio-Jobs-And-KServe-Modelmesh.md

 ## Using Watson Studio to train a classification model

-Watson Studio is part of IBM Cloud Pak for data, available as a service on IBM Cloud or it can be deployed to OpenShift running anywhere.
+Watson Studio is part of IBM Cloud Pak for Data, available as a service on IBM Cloud or it can be deployed to OpenShift running anywhere.
 The Watson Studio tool is used to run Jupyter notebooks which include the Watson NLP python libraries.
 These libraries provide a convenient wrapper to simplify the training and test of NLP models, using a variety of algorithms from both Open Source and IBM.

 I have provided a sample notebook and training data.
 The dataset is intentionally small so the training can be completed relatively quickly, even with a small runtime resource in Watson Studio.